Presented byVille de Coaticook

 This tiny isolated cemetery is located on land formerly owned by the Horn family.
 Most of the people buried here were related to the Horns by marriage, but several neighbours were also laid to rest with them.
 This graveyard served the rural community of the surrounding area.

-LOCATE THIS CEMETERY
+ROAD DIRECTIONS TO THIS CEMETERY